 Hadoop Distributed File System is an echo system that is used to process big data that can not be handled using traditional processing tools.
-Hadoop store data in a distributed file system that is really different from the windows file system let us know more about the Hadoop Distributed File System.
+Hadoop stores data in a distributed file system that is really different from the windows file system let us know more about the Hadoop Distributed File System.

 Hadoop Distributed File System is the management of files and directories, the way any machine store and manage data. every file system keeps metadata about its files and directories like when we move any file into any file system then it will store in disk memory so our file system will create a meta log about the location of this file.